-So as profanity emerges more fully into the daylight it's only natural that the same should happen to its opposite - the sacred.
+So as locker-room profanity has emerged more confidently into the daylight it’s only natural that the same should soon happen to its opposite – the sacred.
 But what on earth is the sacred and how do we talk about it?
-If 'toxic masculinity' has already found a foothold in the public consciousness what is 'sacred masculinity' if not an oxymoron?
+Toxic masculinity has long since established a firm foothold in the public consciousness.
+But where or what on earth is ‘sacred masculinity’ if not an oxymoron?

-This blog sets out to help us reconnect with and reclaim the sacred in everyday life, offering a practical psycho-spiritual approach, while exploring the interplay of the masculine and feminine.
+This blog sets out to help us reconnect with and reclaim the sacred in everyday life, offering a practical psycho-spiritual approach which explores the interplay of the masculine and feminine within.

 If you'd like to sample the offerings from The Sacred Locker Room please see below for the current blog.
 Or If you wish to read an archived blog - click on a link in the right hand column to download a document.